AneeshaIyer/Adaptive_Tutor/README.md

 ### CI/CD Pipeline

-This repo uses GitHub Actions to automatically train and evaluate the agent on every push to `main` or `dev`.
-See `.github/workflows/train.yml`.
+This repo uses GitHub Actions to automatically train and evaluate the agent on every push to main or dev.
+See .github/workflows/train.yml.

 ### Containerization

-A `Dockerfile` is provided to run training in an isolated environment:
+A Dockerfile is provided to run training in an isolated environment:

     docker build -t adaptive_tutor .
     docker run adaptive_tutor